typelevel/cats/docs/src/main/tut/guidelines.md

 The most notable exception is the case where all of the ops in the class are provided by zero-cost macros anyway, for example with Simulacrum.

-### <a id="partially-applied-type" href="#partially-applied-type"></a> Partially-Applied Type
+### <a id="partially-applied-type-params" href="#partially-applied-type-params"></a> Partially-Applied Type

 In Scala, when there are multiple type parameters in a function, either scalac infers all type parameters or the user has to specify all of them.
 Often we have functions where there are one or more types that are inferable but not all of them.
-For example, there is helper function in `OptionT` that creates an `OptionT[A]` from an `A`.
+For example, there is helper function in `OptionT` that creates an `OptionT[F, A]` from an `A`.
 It could be written as:

 ```tut:silent
 import cats._